dorothymuhonja/Github-search-angular/README.md

 * Latest web browser

 # How to run
-* Click on this [Link](https://github.com/dorothymuhonja/Github-search-angular.git) to access my git hub Delani-studio repositpory.
+* Click on this [Link](https://github.com/dorothymuhonja/Github-search-angular.git) to access my git hub Github search repositpory.
 * Fork the repo or clone the project to your local machine
 * Click this [link]() to view the live page